-14 Susan Butler (ed), Macquarie Dictionary (7th ed, 2017) at pages 765, 768, 1067 and 960 respectively, referred to in Z18.
-These dictionary definitions were considered in Purrer at [29].
+9 Susan Butler (ed), Macquarie Dictionary (7th ed, 2017) at pages 765, 768, 1067 and 960 respectively, referred to in Z18

-15 3DT2GH at [15] citing Buhagiar and Victoria Police (1989) 2 VAR 530 per Jones J; see also Cowen.
+10 3DT2GH and Department of Housing and Public Works (Unreported, Queensland Information Commissioner, 26 November 2012) (3DT2GH) at [15] citing Buhagiar and Victoria Police (1989) 2 VAR 530, per Jones J; see also Cowen and Queensland Building and Construction Commission [2016] QICmr 43 (14 October 2016)

 A misleading impression is not the same as an inaccuracy, although inaccurate facts may also be misleading.
 Accurate facts can also give a misleading impression, either because they are incomplete or because they are written in highly specialised technical terms and made available to the general public who are unlikely to be familiar with them.
 However, a failure to use precise language will not necessarily make information misleading or inaccurate as long as the information is generally consistent with the facts.
-16
+11

-3.1.2 Out of date vs old
+Out of date vs old

 Information is not out of date just because it is old.
 It can only be out of date where newer information makes it obsolete or no longer valid.
-For example, medical records often contain information which has been superseded by current events, e.g. that two years ago an applicant's leg was broken.
+For example, medical records often contain information which has been superseded by current events, eg that two years ago an applicant's leg was broken.
 The fact that the applicant's leg is no longer broken does not make that information out of date.

-4.0 Amendment is not a form of review
+Amendment is not a form of review

 Some applicants may attempt to use an amendment application to change the outcome of other agency processes.
-However, "[t]he amendment provisions of the [RTI] Act cannot be used to determine disputed questions of opinion when that opinion was held by the author and the record merely reflects this".
-The right to apply for amendment under the [RTI] Act is not intended to "permit a rewriting of history" Agency decisions cannot be changed or appealed by way of amendment.
+However, "[t]he amendment provisions of the IP Act cannot be used to determine disputed questions of opinion when that opinion was held by the author and the record merely reflects this".
+12 The right to apply for amendment under the IP Act is not intended to "permit a re-writing of history" 13.
+Agency decisions cannot be changed or appealed by way of amendment.

-In Resch and Department of Veterans Affairs, 19 the applicant wished to have the description of his disability altered by amending his records under the corresponding provisions in the Commonwealth FOI Act.
+In Resch and Department of Veterans Affairs, 14 the applicant wished to have the description of his disability altered by amending his records under the corresponding provisions in the Commonwealth FOI Act.
 The Administrative Appeals Tribunal refused the amendments, noting that: "the medical opinions of the departmental medical officers and consultants are not shown to be 'incorrect' merely by producing medical opinions to the contrary."